-• --limit-memory=MB
+--limit-memory=MB

-Specify maximum memory in megabytes that can be used in the apply-log operation.
+Specify maximum memory in megabytes that can be used by the mysqlbackup command.
+Formerly applied only to apply-log operation, but in MySQL Enterprise Backup 3.8 and higher it applies to all operations.
 Do not include any suffixes such as mb or kb in the option value.